 Since my wife’s and my separation 8 years ago it has been a rollercoaster of emotional ups and downs.
 I feel I’ve been through so much in such a short life thus far.
 In the span of only 4 years, I’ve lost 4 people, 4 pets and almost lost my son in a car accident.
-This includes the loss of my wife of 19 years (17 years together) and mother of 4 children.
-In recent years I’ve lost my job, to top it all off I’ve lost real contact with my three eldest children, almost lost my Grandma and now Father is not doing very well.
-Heck many many years ago I even went through having cancer, dealing with my daughter having to be at the hospital frequently and my wife having diabetes.
-Thankfully my daughter got better and my cancer surgery was a success.
+This includes the loss of my wife of 20 years (16 years together) and mother of 4 children.
+In recent years I’ve lost my job, to top it all off I’ve lost real contact with my three eldest children, almost lost my Grandmother and now my Father is not doing very well.
+Heck many years ago I even went through having cancer, dealing with my daughter having to be at the hospital frequently and my wife having diabetes.
+Thankfully my daughter got better, and my cancer surgery was a success.
 I’ve taken all this as this is life and I need to move on.
-I thought that though these events did upset me greatly at the time I will be okay and I need to focus on moving forward.
+I thought that though these events did upset me greatly at the time I will be okay, and I need to focus on moving forward.
 With only 1 of my 4 children living with me now, I need to focus on myself and getting back to who I am.
-I never use to think that people need to find one self but I get it now, I’m lost.
+Never did I think that people need to find one self, but I get it now, I’m lost.

-In finding myself and self improvement I’ve been doing a lot of self reflection and reading self help books.
-Even went to counseling for awhile but unfortunately I had to stop that due to the loss of my job.
-I hope I can get back counseling sooner than later.
-No I haven’t found a significate other let alone gone back to dating.
+In finding myself and self-improvement I’ve been doing a lot of self reflection and reading self-help books.
+Even went to counselling for a while, but unfortunately I had to stop that due to the loss of my job.
+I hope I can get back counselling sooner than later.
+No I haven’t found a significant other, let alone gone back to dating.
 I just don’t want to bring my baggage onto anyone else and repeat my failed marriage.
 I’ve been out of work since 2019.
 You see I’m trying to move forward in my life and create a new life and a new career.
-It’s just so much change, so much learning it’s gets overwhelming at times.
+It’s just so much change and learning, that it gets overwhelming at times.
 In all honestly I’m struggling to move forward in my life.

-You see I have big dreams to become a independent content creator that will make 3 shows, Adamsdesk (video), Swift Flow Adventures (video) and Mindfulsations (podcast).
+You see I have big dreams to become an independent content creator that will make 3 shows, Adamsdesk (video), Swift Flow Adventures (video) and Mindfulsations (podcast).
 These are my passions and I want to grow my knowledge in these areas but at the same time making a living doing so by helping others.
-Each day seems a struggle to get up and push forward.
+My vision is to show my passion of technology by empower people’s lives through the use of open source software that provides freedom of choice, safety, security and privacy.
+Though each day seems a struggle to get up and push forward.
 Even though I have achieved so much considering what I’ve done thus far using new software, tools and workflows I’ve never used before.
 Here is what I’ve done thus far.